brandon-fryslie/browsergeist/BACKLOG.md

 ## 🚀 Getting Started

-**Next Immediate Action**: Begin P2.4 (Replace All Simulated Functionality)
+**Next Immediate Action**: Begin P1.4 (Natural Element Targeting API)

-With P0.1 (Enhanced Virtual Drivers) and P2.3 (Professional CLI) completed, the next critical priority is replacing all simulated/placeholder functionality in examples with real, working implementations to achieve production readiness.
+With P0.1 (Enhanced Virtual Drivers) and P2.3 (Professional CLI) completed, the next critical priority is implementing a system for identifying and accurately clicking on UI elements to enable natural browser automation.

 **Estimated Timeline to Production**: 6-8 weeks (part-time) or 4-6 weeks (full-time)